 - Environmental engineering

 A multidisciplinary approach that leverages IU’s strengths

 Our Ph.D. program combines the strengths of the School of Informatics, Computing, and Engineering—one of the largest, broadest, and most accomplished schools of its kind—with those of Indiana University Bloomington.
 IU’s world-class supercomputing and cyberinfrastructure resources and its longstanding strengths in fields such as science, technology, business, and law add a valuable multidisciplinary aspect to your education.

-Required courses include two to three courses in applied mathematics and computing, two to three courses that build your breadth of knowledge in engineering and applied science, and four courses that will help you gain depth of knowledge in your chosen track.
+Required courses include an introductory course to Intelligent Systems Engineering in combination with courses that will help you gain depth of knowledge in your chosen track.
 You will also need to pass a qualifying exam and complete a minor, a thesis proposal, and a dissertation defense.
 Visit the official bulletin for details.

 Careers in research and academia

 The Ph.D. program will prepare you to work in engineering and computational industries as well as pharmaceutical companies, such as Cummins and Eli Lilly, or in the biotech field.
 By conducting research with a faculty member and learning to apply your new skills to important problems, you will be prepared for a continued career in academia or government.
-Positions that are related to our program tracks—including computer and information research scientist, postsecondary engineering teacher, medical scientist, bioengineer, and environmental engineer—are all projected to have double-digit growth in the nation.
+Positions that are related to our program tracks—including computer and information research scientists, engineering faculty, medical scientist, bioengineer, and environmental engineer—are all projected to enjoy double-digit growth in the nation.